Chart Color Schemes

 Millmerran is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Millmerran's dwelling structure, as per the latest Census, consisted of 92.1% houses and 7.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Qld's 94.2% houses and 5.8% other dwellings.
-Home ownership in Millmerran was at 41.4%, with mortgaged dwellings at 26.7% and rented ones at 31.9%.
-The median monthly mortgage repayment was $1,083, below Non-Metro Qld's average of $1,300.
-Median weekly rent in Millmerran was $240, compared to Non-Metro Qld's $250.
-Nationally, Millmerran's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In comparison, Non-Metro Qld had 94.2% houses and 5.8% other dwellings.
+Home ownership in Millmerran was at 41.4%, similar to Non-Metro Qld's figure.
+Mortgaged dwellings accounted for 26.7%, while rented dwellings were at 31.9%.
+The median monthly mortgage repayment in the area was $1,083, lower than Non-Metro Qld's average of $1,300.
+The median weekly rent figure was recorded at $240, compared to Non-Metro Qld's $250.
+Nationally, Millmerran's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing